Email automation is a powerful tool that can help you save time, increase your productivity, and boost your sales.

 Whenever a new or first-time customer makes a purchase from Etsy, the brand sends out a discount or promotional offer.
 This offer can be used by people whenever they make their next Etsy purchase.

 This short and crisp email is a classic example of an automated new customer engagement email.
 It helps to build brand loyalty by convincing new customers to buy again from Etsy in the future.
+You also can build a website like Etsy yourself and start developing and earning in e-commerce.

 Re’equil is an Indian cosmetics and skincare brand.
 It is India’s first online D2C cosmetic brand.
 Re’equil sends emails to their customers at regular intervals, which consists of informational content (like the one shown above).